| Title: | Bayesian Network Belief Propagation |

 |

-object should be built, propagated and named tree.init.p
+ClusterTree object should be built, propagated and named tree.init.p, and

 selected nodes in a stepwise manner.